ktylus/data-attribution-using-trak/README.md

-# Experimenting with TRAK
+# Data Attribution using TRAK
-### Project for Automating Science Using Deep Learning course at Jagiellonian University
+### Project for Automating Science using Deep Learning course at Jagiellonian University

 ---